necatiarslan/table-faker/README.md

 tablefaker.to_json("test_table.yaml", "./target_folder") # exports all tables in json format
 tablefaker.to_parquet("test_table.yaml", "./target_folder") # exports all tables in parquet format
 tablefaker.to_excel("test_table.yaml", "./target_folder/target_file.csv") # exports only the first table in excel format

+#you can use customer faker provider
+from faker_education import SchoolProvider

+tablefaker.to_csv("tests/test_table.yaml", "./tests/exports", fake_provider=SchoolProvider)
 ```

 ### Sample CLI Command